 7.5.4.
 No Modification of MCCs.
 Nothing in this Section 7.5 (Reviews and Audits of Compliance) varies or modifies any rights or obligations of Customer or Us under any Model Contract Clauses entered into as described in Section 10.2 (Transfers of Data Out of the EEA).

 8. Impact Assessments and Consultations.

 8.1.
-Customer agrees that Appogee HR will (taking into account the nature of the processing and the information available to Us) assist Customer in ensuring compliance with any obligations of Customer in respect of data protection impact assessments and prior consultation, including if applicable Customer’s obligations pursuant to Articles 35 and 36 of the GDPR, by:
+Customer agrees that Appogee HR will (taking into account the nature of the processing and the information available to Us) assist Customer in ensuring compliance with any obligations of Customer in respect of data protection impact assessments and prior consultation, including if applicable Customer’s obligations pursuant to Articles 35 and 36 of the GDPR, or an obligation under contract to assist the End Customer (if applicable) with their obligations, by: